-In terms of timing, on average six to nine months should be expected for the procedure with respect to an AIFM and four to five months between the filing and the approval of an AIF.
-Any licence extension for an AIFM or amendment of an AIF's documentation, however, are usually significantly less time consuming.
+In terms of timing, on average three to four months should be expected between the filing and the approval of an AIF, and six to nine months for the procedure with respect to an AIFM.
+Any amendment of an AIF's documentation or a licence extension for an AIFM, however, are usually significantly less time consuming.

 Once approved, the AIFM and the AIF will be entered onto an official list kept by the CSSF and which can be consulted on the regulator's website.

 For each approval process, fees have to be paid to the CSSF.
-Their amount is set out in a Grand Ducal Regulation of 23 December 2022, and are split into a one-off fee and an annual fee.
+Their amount is set out in a Grand Ducal Regulation of 21 December 2017, and are split into a one-off fee and an annual fee.

-1.6 Are there local residence or other local qualification or substance requirements for managers and/or Alternative Investment Funds?
+1.6 Are there local residence or other local qualification or substance requirements?